pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 But let's start at the beginning.

+## What is Cosmos DB

+Cosmos DB is Microsoft high availability distributed database.
+First released as DocumentDB in 2014 and rebranded to Cosmos DB in 2017, its used interally at MS for Bing and Office 365 and available on Azure in all regions.

 ## Types Of Databases

 Different databases are good at different things.
 Relational databases focus on strong consistency and complex relationships.
 Key-value stores are optimized for speed and simplicity.
 Document databases trade schema rigidity for flexibility.
 NewSQL systems attempt to combine consistency and scale.